timOTdev/0010_practical_javascript/notes.md

 // logTenNumbers();
 ```

-- It's a function that enhances another function
+- Debugger is a function that enhances another function
 - It is a powerful concept
 - We can also see that functions can be passed into other functions
 - Let's write a debugger function: